binarybottle/roygbiv/README.md

 2. In your browser, open index.html.

 To change the brain parcels:
-1. Create your own parcel VTK files (not sure how ...
-YET!)
+1. Create your own parcel VTK files
+    a.
+Install vtk
+    b.
+Install mindboggle (`pip install git+https://github.com/binarybottle/mindboggle.git`)
+    c.
+Run `annot2vtks.py` on your desired freesurfer subject
+        * Use Freesurfer's `fsaverage` if you don't have your own data
 2. Upload your VTK parcels to some directory.
 3. Update `files_to_load.json` to point to your VTK parcels.